Non-Backwards Compatible Changes

 Browser and Operating System detection speed has been optimized, and as a result, the browser and operating system are only detected if necessary.
 Plugins that need access to this information during delivery will need to be updated to use the provided wrapper to perform browser/operating system detection.
-Please see the core Browser/Operating System delivery limitations plugin code for a usage example.
+Please see the core Browser/Operating System delivery rules plugin code for a usage example.

-Logging plugins that also deal with conversions and conversion variables might require some additional testing.
+- 3rd party logging plugins that also deal with conversions and conversion variables might require some additional testing.

-The signatures of bannerTypeHtml/bannerTypeText's preprocessForm() and processForm() methods have been updated to what was actually used when invoking them.
+- The signatures of bannerTypeHtml/bannerTypeText's preprocessForm() and processForm() methods have been updated to what was actually used when invoking them.
 Albeit unlikely, this might clash with the definition used in some custom plugins.